-Puppetery in Sri Lanka is a 300 Year old Folk Art that still delights us Today
+Puppetery in Sri Lanka, a 300 Year old Folk Art that still delights us Today

 Author: Elizabeth Somiari